-• Central Ground Water Authority (CGWA) has been constituted under "The Environment (Protection) Act, 1986" for the purpose of regulation and control of ground water development and management in the Country.
-So far, CGWA has notified 162 areas in the Country for the purpose of regulation of ground water.
+(b) to (d) Central Ground Water Authority (CGWA) constituted under 'The Environment (Protection) Act, 1986' for the purpose of regulation and control of ground water development and management in the country, has notified 162 areas for regulation of ground water development and management.
+Under the CGWA guidelines, in notified areas, no permission is accorded to extract ground water through any energized means for any purpose other than drinking and domestic purposes.